4bsB1ack/HTTPS_apache/README.md

 -sha256: Uses the SHA-256 algorithm to create the certificate hash.
 -days: Specifies the number of days to certify the certificate for.
 -out: Specifies the filename to write the newly created certificate to.
--subj: Specifies the subject information to be used for the certificate.
-'/CN=My RootCA/C=DZ/ST=TO/L=TiziOuzou/O=MyOrganisation' : Specifies the subject information to be used for the certificate.
 ~~~

 ### Generate Server Certificate Signing Request (CSR)